RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Related Work

 \section{Related Work}

-This section summarizes the related work on anomaly prediction, which can be primarily divided into two categories: methods based on anomaly precursor identification and methods based on time series forecasting.
+This section summarizes the related work on time series anomaly prediction, which can be primarily divided into two categories: methods for identifying anomaly precursors and methods for future context modeling.